 I’ve been playing around with using different types of flours in my baking recipes lately.
 I have not yet mastered understanding gluten free flours yet (I’m talking to you coconut flour – you dry crumbly mess!), but I am getting better with other whole grain flours.

-I love baking, but all-purpose flours are most often used.
+I love baking, but all-purpose flour is most often used.
 I try to incorporate more whole grains vs. refined grains into my daily diet and during the holiday season, I do love baking, so why not add some whole grains here too!

 The look of this recipe may be deceiving when I tell you I used a whole wheat flour.
 Hmmm.. shouldn’t it be more brown?
 Enter – White WholeWheat Flour.
 Sounds like a contradiction, right?